-Confused on whether you should buy an existing house or buy land to build your own house on?
+Confused on whether it’s smart or not to buy an existing house or buy land to build your own house on?
 You’re not alone.
 Many people are trying to live the “American dream,” of owning a house.
 A popular possibility of that home-owner-dream is buying land to build a house later.

-Is that the right choice, though?
+Is that the smart choice, though?
 Is that what you should do?

 Buying Land to Build a House Later